Professional Registration - NSNZ Register of Nutritionists

 To provide evidence of meeting Continuing competency requirements you will need to download the following.

-The Registration Panel encourages Registered Nutritionists, particularly those registered in practice, to have regular professional supervision.
 For more information see the following hand-out from the session on professional supervision at the Nutrition Society Postgraduate and Early Career Conference.

 Find a Registered Nutritionist